 Prior to accepting my new position, I had never formally developed a single retail loss prevention program on my own, let alone implement a strategic plan for an entire company.
 I had executed plenty of programs at the store, district, and regional management levels, but had never fully developed one on my own.
 Until that moment, I did not realize the responsibility and accountability I now had.
 Sick to my stomach, I could not wait for the meeting to end so I could go back to my desk, shut the door, and call my old boss for help!

-A Strategic Plan for Retail Loss Prevention
+A Strategic Plan for Loss Prevention in Retail

 Over the past few years, I have been continuously impressed by the number of senior executives who want to expand their vision and include retail loss prevention as a vital part of their business plan.
 We read about it, listen attentively as they speak out about it, and in some cases see them commit to it in press releases and annual reports.
 The reason for this is obvious.
 To be truly successful and maximize the profitability of their companies, they have learned that the difference between a successful or failing year could well depend on their retail shrink and gross margin results.